evansdoe/stackoverflow_2020_survey/README.md

 ## File Descriptions <a name="files"></a>

-There is only one [jupyter notebook](https://github.com/evansdoe/stackoverflow_2020_survey/blob/main/stackoverflow_2020_survey.ipynb) available including complete study on above questions.

 There is only one Jupyter notebook assigned to this project whereby all the questions mentioned in the [Project Motivation](#motivation) section are answered.